lucasdicioccio/http2-client-grpc-example/README.md

 # http2-client-grpc-example

-This is an example gRPC client for `http2-client-grpc`.
+This is an example gRPC client for `http2-client-grpc` using the low-level internals for when fine-tuning is required.

+An higher-level method, not-demonstrated in this example, is to use the Network.GRPC.Client.Helpers module (which still needs a bit of improvement, for instance, the Helper module does not automatically update connection-level flow control).

 ## Run it